TurtleTools/geometricus_deep_learning/README.md

 # Exploring geometric deep learning algorithms with rotation invariant moments for protein structures

 ### Done:
-* Formed graph representations of proteins with 16 3D-rotation invariant moment descriptors per residue, using Geometricus tool [1]
+* Graph representations of proteins with 16 3D-rotation invariant moment descriptors per residue, using Geometricus tool [1]
 * Unsupervised graph embeddings using InfoGraph [2] - a contrastive method for graph level representation learning

 ### To be done: